 - ONLY use copper wires. - Make sure the field wiring complies with the applicable legislation. - All field wiring MUST be performed in accordance with the wiring diagram supplied with the product. - NEVER squeeze bundled cables and make sure they do NOT come in contact with the piping and sharp edges.
 Make sure no external pressure is applied to the terminal connections. - Make sure to install earth wiring.
 Do NOT earth the unit to a utility pipe, surge absorber, or telephone earth.
 Incomplete earth may cause electrical shock. - Make sure to use a dedicated power circuit.
 NEVER use a power supply shared by another appliance. - Make sure to install the required fuses or circuit breakers. - Make sure to install an earth leakage protector.
-Failure to do so may cause electric shock or fire. - When installing the earth leakage protector, make sure it is compatible with the inverter (resistant to high frequency electric noise) to avoid unnecessary opening of the earth leakage protector.
+Failure to do so may cause electrical shock or fire. - When installing the earth leakage protector, make sure it is compatible with the inverter (resistant to high frequency electric noise) to avoid unnecessary opening of the earth leakage protector.

-When connecting the power supply, the earth connection must be made before the current-carrying connections are established.
-When disconnecting the power supply, the current-carrying connections must be separated before the earth connection is.
-The length of the conductors between the power supply stress relief and the terminal block itself must be as such that the current-carrying wires are tautened before the earth wire is in case the power supply is pulled loose from the stress relief.
+- When connecting the power supply: connect the earth cable first, before making the current-carrying connections. - When disconnecting the power supply: disconnect the current-carrying cables first, before separating the earth connection. - The length of the conductors between the power supply stress relief and the terminal block itself must be as such that the current-carrying wires are tautened before the earth wire is in case the power supply is pulled loose from the stress relief.